-The Company reported as an Investment Entity for the comparative periods and for the month ended January 31, 2018.
-For the two months ended March 31, 2018, the Company did not report as an Investment Entity and instead consolidated the accounts of MTV and Beretta which were both previously reported at fair value with changes in fair value reported in the Consolidated Statements of Operations and Comprehensive Loss as Loss on portfolio investments.
+The Company reported as an Investment Entity for the month ended January 31, 2018 and for the comparative periods.
+For the five months ended June 30, 2018, the Company did not report as an Investment Entity and instead consolidated the accounts of MTV and Beretta which were both previously reported at fair value with changes in fair value reported in the Consolidated Statements of Operations and Comprehensive Loss as Loss on portfolio investments.
 Accordingly, comparative information, although provided, is not meaningful in the majority of circumstances and in some cases, the comparative financial and operating information did not apply to the Company and therefore is noted as not applicable.